.

 human spine and extremities) in terms of their physical properties, structure

 and function.
-As a rider, an understanding of biomechanics can help you to
+As a rider, an understanding of biomechanics can help you

 In order

-to develop full control of the human frame and center of gravity, your body
+to develop full control of the human frame and center of gravity, your

-the center of your feet.
+over the center of your feet.
 As you bend or straighten your legs, your

 ankle